uesp/uesp-gamemap/public/assets/help.md

 - Some locations will take you to other maps when you click on them, this is indicated by a ( <i class="material-icons tiny">open_in_browser</i> ) icon in the tooltip.
 - You can click the map name in the watermark at the bottom of the screen to reset the map back to its default state.
 - You can ctrl-click a location to see more info about it, even if it takes you elsewhere normally.
-- If you have editing permissions, you can shift-click a location to edit it.
 - If you want to hide all UI temporarily, you can press the ``Insert`` key to toggle the UI.
+- To search for a specific type of location, you can do ``type: cave`` in the search box.
+- You can long press the zoom buttons to quickly zoom in or out.

 ##### Map Navigation